 - byte 0 is the number of column bytes (n) that form this character (could be zero if the character is not defined).

 - byte 1..n – one byte for each column of the character.
 Byte 1 is the leftmost column of the character.
-The least significant bit of each data byte is the bottom pixel position of the character matrix (row 7 of the matrix).
+The most significant bit of each data byte is the bottom pixel position of the character matrix (ie, bit 7 is row 7 of the matrix).

 If a particular ASCII character value is not defined, the size byte is 0.
 An empty data table is therefore represented by 256 zero bytes.